How to take care of yourself so you can avoid burn-out and keep your spark as a yoga teacher - useful for non-teachers too!

 6Find a good bodyworker:

 Aches and pains are almost guaranteed if you use your body every day in your job.
 Many injuries yoga teachers experience are the result of demonstrating something without fully paying attention to their body in that moment.
 Find a massage therapist, ayurvedic practitioner, osteopath or kinesiologist who you can trust to help you when you need it most.
+You can also try some self-massage techniques like Yamuna ball rolling.

 7Open your mind to other movement practices:

-Flexibility is great, but not when it’s the only thing you’re practicing.
+Flexibility is great, but not when it’s the only thing you’re practising.
 Years of stretching without any strengthening can lead to a worn out body and sometimes serious injury.
 It’s important to balance a yoga practice with other forms of movement, such as swimming, cycling, resistance training or weight lifting, hiking, or martial arts.
 The number one rule: Do something you enjoy!

 8Do something that isn’t yoga: